HireDale/daleydose/about-daley-dose.md

 ---
 - **Highly Comprehensive Drug Database**

   The Daley Dose database provides access to an extensive, up‑to‑date list of medications.
 It includes details on dosages, interactions, and contraindications to support informed prescribing decisions.
+Daley Dose also provides an in-app version of the latest MIMS drug reference handbook to ensure you have accurate resources at your disposal.

 - **Intuitive and User-Friendly Interface**

-  Daley Dose features a clean, easy‑to‑learn design that simplifies navigation.
-Users can quickly perform basic tasks without a steep learning curve.
+  Daley Dose features a clean, easy‑to‑learn design that simplifies navigation - both for its main desktop program as well as its mobile companion app.
+Users can quickly perform tasks in the application without having to deal with a steep learning curve.

 - **Real-Time Drug Interaction Checks**